-We reject the University's weaponingtion of Task Force membership in the Working Group as an elfempt to suppress actions and escalations taking place in response to the stalling and manipulation of the forms of the Working Broup.
-The Task Force was formed to bring student perspectives to divestment conversations with full transparency for the broader C4P movement, and we will not serve as a buffer between administrators and student mobilisations.
-So long as the University stalls its commitments, disregards student voices, and erases key elements agreed upon previously, it must be prepared to contend with frustration amongst students grieving a genocide and grappling with its university's complicity.
-Student anger is reflected and affirmed in the Cambridge University Student Union's public support for the occupations as part of its "student approved mandate to support Cambridge for Palestine".
+cambridgeforpalestine • Fo The Task Force was formed to bring student perspectives to divestment conversations with full transparency for the broader C4P movement, and we will not serve as a buffer between administrators and student mobilisations.
+So long 0 as the University stalls its commitments, disregards student voices, and erases key elements agreed upon previously, it must be prepared to contend with frustration amongst students grieving a genocide and grappling with its university's complicity.
+Student anger is reflected and affirmed in the Cambridge University Student Union's public support for the occupations as part of its "student approved OOF mandate to support Cambridge for Palestine".
+Add a comment...